Mesopotamian military strategy and tactics

 Another Mesopotamian tactic involved small, well-disciplined spearman formations.
 Armed with javelins, they were the first effective missile troops.
 These missile units were later idealized in the famous epic poem "The Sie."
 The Mesopotamian battle formation consisted of the shield wall and short-sword armed sliders in front, and the missile troops behind, with charioteers on the flanks.
 These formations served the Mesopotamians well for many years, but were eventually outclassed by slingers and archers.

 Assyrian tactics

-However, the Assyrians were one of the most successful military kingdoms.
+The Assyrians were one of the most successful military kingdoms.
 They were one of the first to produce iron weapons, which, alongside their utter ruthlessness and the aforementioned tactics, helped them succeed with campaigns in Egypt, Asia Minor, and the Levant, arguably making the Assyrians one of the best ancient empires.
 In fact, the Assyrians were so advanced in strategies such as siege that Anglim Wrote:

 In the end, however, the Assyrians were victims of their own success.
 The heir(s) to the throne eventually became too incompetent to micromanage the empire and started a civil war for control that effectively ended the Assyrian project and allowed Medes, Babylonians and Persia to take power.